-- 11. Choose the Straight Line selection tool from the ImageJ toolbar (Figure 6).
+- selection tool from the ImageJ toolbar (Figure 6).
 For each peak you want to analyze in the profile plot, draw a line across the base of the peak to enclose the peak (Figure 5).
 This step requires some subjective judgment on your part to decide where the peak ends and the background noise begins.

 - 12. Note that if you have many lanes highlighted, the later lanes will be hidden at the bottom of the profile plot window.
 To see these lanes, press and hold the space bar, and use the mouse to click and drag the profile plot upwards.